 Factors to consider when choosing eye drops

-- Do they have allergies, asthma, skin rashes, or eczema?
+- The person has allergies, asthma, skin rashes, or eczema.

-- Do some situations, such as exposure to cats or dogs, or pollen, seem to trigger episodes of itchiness?
+- Some situations, such as exposure to cats, dogs, or pollen, seem to trigger episodes of itchiness.

-- Have they started using any new products, such as soap, make-up, or moisturizing cream, within the past 1–3 days?
+- The person has started using any new products, such as soap or cosmetics, in the past 1–3 days.

-When itchy eyes interfere with an individual’s quality of life, it’s a good time to see a doctor.
+If having itchy eyes is interfering with the quality of life, a person should contact a doctor.